Tarun-S-Sarode/MachineLearning-Project/README.md

 5. Modelling Data: Machine Learning algorithum such as K-Nearest Neighbors(KNN), (Gaussian) Naive Bayes (NB), Decision Tree (DT) is applied in this project and know the best performing algorithum.
 6. Reporting: The reporting/interpretation of the results in this project is carried with detail throughout, after each code and output for better understanding of the analysis done.

-By using the above steps, finally, a conclusion was made by analysing the best performing algorithum to predict the best possible outcome of whether a subject would repay back his loan or not.
+The first 4 steps are done in phase 1 followed by 5 and 6 steps in phase 2 of the project and finally, a conclusion was made by analysing the best performing algorithum to predict the best possible outcome of whether a subject would repay back his loan or not.